FenixProtocol/nest-core/README.md

 ```

 ### Running basic tests
-To run the existing tests, also need to compile the artifacts of the fenix-algebra library
+To run the existing tests, also need to compile the artifacts of the nest-algebra library
 ```
 sh
 1.
-    cd lib/fenix-algebra
+    cd lib/nest-algebra
     npm install

 2.